Hard-Constrained Deep Learning for Climate Downscaling: Abstract

 \section{Abstract}

 The availability of reliable, high-resolution climate and weather data is important to inform long-term decisions on climate adaptation and mitigation and to guide rapid responses to extreme events.
 Forecasting models are limited by computational costs and, therefore, often generate coarse-resolution predictions.
 Statistical downscaling, including super-resolution methods from deep learning, can provide an efficient method of upsampling low-resolution data.
 However, despite achieving visually compelling results in some cases, such models frequently violate conservation laws when predicting physical variables.
-In order to conserve physical quantities, we develop methods that guarantee physical constraints are satisfied by a deep learning downscaling model while also improving their performance according to traditional metrics.
-We compare different constraining approaches and demonstrate their applicability across different neural architectures as well as a variety of climate and weather datasets.
-Besides enabling faster and more accurate climate predictions, we also show that our novel methodologies can improve super-resolution for satellite data and standard datasets.
+In order to conserve physical quantities, here we introduce methods that guarantee statistical constraints are satisfied by a deep learning downscaling model, while also improving their performance according to traditional metrics.
+We compare different constraining approaches and demonstrate their applicability across different neural architectures as well as a variety of climate and weather data sets.
+Besides enabling faster and more accurate climate predictions through downscaling, we also show that our novel methodologies can improve super-resolution for satellite data and natural images data sets.